Febinmodavancheri/febinmodavancheri.github.io/README.md

 ---

 ## 📌 Interests

-- Business analytics and decision support
+* Business analytics and operational reporting
+* ERP systems and data warehousing
-- Applied machine learning for real-world problems
+* Applied machine learning for practical business use cases
-- Ethical and responsible use of data
+* Data-driven decision support and KPI analysis
-- Building insights that are clear, practical, and actionable
+* Building dashboards and insights that are clear, practical, and actionable
+* Ethical and responsible use of data and AI
 ---

 ## 📫 Get in Touch